GFAyM/pyppm/docs/index.rst

-.. pyPPE documentation master file, created by sphinx-quickstart on Mon Apr 17 12:22:33 2023.
+..
+PyPPM documentation master file, created by sphinx-quickstart on Tue May 23 18:35:16 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyPPE's documentation!
+Welcome to PyPPM's documentation!
 =================================

 .. toctree::